Skip to main content

 High Capacity Transport (HCT)

-The introduction of longer vehicles is an issue that has been investigated for almost 15 years and 10 years ago, in 2012 started the High Capacity Transport (HCT)-project on CLOSER.
-CLOSER has since been the hub for the research conducted within the program.
+The introduction of longer vehicles is a journey that began as far back as 2012, when the High Capacity Transport (HCT) programme was launched at CLOSER.
+Since then, CLOSER has been the hub for the research conducted within the programme.

-For it to be possible for a road operator, the Swedish Transport Administration or a municipality, to prescribe to allow long trucks (vehicle trains) up to 34.5 meters, it is also required that there are vehicle requirements decided, something that the Swedish Transport Agency is responsible for.
-The vehicle requirements have been under review in the spring of 2023 and came into force on 15 September 2023.
-See also link below for more information on the Swedish Transport Agency's vehicle requirements.
+For a road authority, such as the Swedish Transport Administration or a municipality, to be able to stipulate the allowance of long lorries (vehicle combinations) up to 34.5 metres, it is also necessary for vehicle requirements to be officially established, a responsibility held by the Swedish Transport Agency.
+These vehicle requirements underwent a consultation process during the spring of 2023 and entered into force on 15 September 2023.
+See the link below for further information regarding the Swedish Transport Agency’s vehicle requirements.

 The innovation journey for HCT